advocaite/painting-hung/authserver/readme.txt

-this is a basic soap server with one fuction called test function i have commented it as best i can for you guys i leave it upto for now to recreate new fuctions like login and profile functions

-enjoy remeber to follow me and like
+This is a working soap server
+please edit config.php with db details also please edit auth.wsdl file at bootom put your domain i use auth.yourdomain.com these files use the auth database include in this git hub release

+the auth server is copyrighted to advocaite any decompiling is fobidden

+updates will be release as i update auth server